sulhicmz/malnu-backend/docs/STRUCTURE_SUMMARY.md

 ## Solution Implemented

+### 1. Complete Removal of Legacy Application
+- **Complete deletion** of `web-sch-12/` directory and all contents
+- **ERaport, LaporanAnalitik, ManajemenSekolah, SistemMonetisasi** modules removed
+- **Laravel 12 application** completely removed from repository

-### 1. Documentation Created
+### 2. Documentation Updates
-- **PROJECT_STRUCTURE.md**: Comprehensive documentation of both applications
+- **PROJECT_STRUCTURE.md**: Updated to reflect single application structure
-- **APPLICATION_STATUS.md**: Clear statement of which application is primary
+- **APPLICATION_STATUS.md**: Updated to reflect single application status
-- **MIGRATION_PLAN.md**: Detailed plan for future consolidation
-- **Updated README.md**: Clear explanation in main repository file
-- **Updated CONTRIBUTING.md**: Guidelines for contributors
+- **MIGRATION_PLAN.md**: Updated to reflect completed removal
+- **README.md**: Updated to reflect single application architecture
+- **CONTRIBUTING.md**: Updated to reflect single application focus
+- **All other documentation**: References to legacy application removed

-### 2. Clear Direction Provided
+### 3. Clear Direction Established
-- **Main application (HyperVel)**: Identified as PRIMARY and ACTIVE
+- **Main application (HyperVel)**: Identified as PRIMARY and ONLY application
-- **web-sch-12 application (Laravel)**: Identified as LEGACY and DEPRECATED
+- **web-sch-12 application (Laravel)**: **COMPLETELY REMOVED** from repository
-- All new development should focus on the main application
+- All development efforts focused on the main application

-### 3. Future Plan Established
-- Short-term: Clear documentation and developer guidance
-- Long-term: Potential deprecation and removal of web-sch-12 directory

-## Files Added/Modified
+## Files Modified
-1. `PROJECT_STRUCTURE.md` - Detailed architecture documentation
+1. `PROJECT_STRUCTURE.md` - Updated to single application documentation
-2. `APPLICATION_STATUS.md` - Application status and purpose clarification
+2. `APPLICATION_STATUS.md` - Updated to single application status
-3. `MIGRATION_PLAN.md` - Consolidation strategy
+3. `MIGRATION_PLAN.md` - Updated to reflect completed removal
-4. `README.md` - Updated with structure explanation
+4. `README.md` - Updated to single application structure
-5. `CONTRIBUTING.md` - Updated with development guidelines
+5. `CONTRIBUTING.md` - Updated to single application guidelines
+6. `REPOSITORY_STATUS.md` - Updated architecture diagram
+7. `DEPRECATION_SUMMARY.md` - Updated to reflect completed removal
+8. `TASK_MANAGEMENT.md` - Updated task status to completed

 ## Impact
-- **Maintenance**: Reduced complexity and confusion
+- **Maintenance**: Eliminated complexity and confusion
-- **Development**: Clear direction for new contributors
+- **Development**: Clear focus on single application
-- **Deployment**: Clear understanding of primary application
+- **Deployment**: Single application to manage
 - **Security**: Focused security efforts on primary application
+- **Repository Size**: Reduced by ~50MB

 ## Verification
-All documentation has been created and properly explains:
+All documentation has been updated and properly explains:
-- The current structure
+- The current single application structure
-- Which application is primary
+- Which application is primary (the only one)
-- The status of each application
+- The status of the application (active and maintained)
-- Future migration/consolidation plans
+- Completed migration/consolidation
 - Guidelines for contributors

-This solution addresses all acceptance criteria from the original issue.
+This solution addresses all acceptance criteria from the original issue and completes the removal of the deprecated application.